-4.6 Workshops with stakeholders
+4.5 Workshops with Stakeholders

-Two workshops will be held with stakeholders - one to develop the theory of change and one to validate the draft report and the findings and recommendations.
-They need to include representatives of the stakeholders identified as users in Table 1 - DPW, NT, national departments of different types.
-The costs of the workshop will be covered by DPME.
+Two workshops will be held with stakeholders - one to consult the proposed theory of change and the other to validate the draft report with the findings and recommendations.
+DPME will cover conferencing facilities only.

-5 DELIVERABLES AND TIME FRAMES
+5. DELIVERABLES AND TIME FRAMES

-Typically, evaluations can take 12months to complete.
+Typically, evaluations can take 18 months to complete.
 The indicative schedule below runs from April 2019- March 2020.

-Item Deliverable Milestone % of payment 5.1 SLA signed Month 1 10% 5.2 Indicative start date and inception meeting Month 1 5.3 Inception Report submission Month 2 5.4 Approval of Inception report Month 2 5.5 Submission of Literature review including international best practices comparative study and benchmarking Month 3 25% 5.6 Submission of report structure, analytical framework (theory of change) final data collection instruments Month 4 5.7 Submission of fieldwork report Month 5 5.8 Stakeholder validation workshop to discuss the draft report and summary slides Month 6 20% 5.9 Submission of First Draft Full Evaluation Report Month 9 20% 5.10 Submission of Draft 2 Report full and Draft evaluation report Completed for review, full and in 1/5/25 summary format.
-Month 10 5.11 Submission of the Full Final Report and 1/5/25 report 5.12 Presentation to DPW management Month 11 5.13 Approval of the Final report by Steering Committee Month 12 25% 5.14 Power-point and audio visual presentation of the results and provision of al datasets, metadata and survey documentation (including interview transcripts) 5.15 Participation in improvement plan workshop
+Item Deliverable Milestone % of payment 5.1 SLA signed Month 1 10% 5.2 Indicative start date and inception meeting 5.3 Inception Report submission Month 2 5.4 Approval of Inception report 5.5 Submission of Literature review including international best practices comparative study and benchmarking Month 3 25% 5.6 Submission of report structure, analytical framework (theory of change) final data collection instruments Month 4 5.7 Submission of fieldwork report Month 5 5.8 Stakeholder validation workshop to discuss the draft report and summary slides Month 6 20% 5.9 Submission of First Draft Full Evaluation Report Month 9 20% 5.10 Submission of Draft 2 Report full and Draft evaluation report Completed for review, full and in 1/5/25 summary format.
+Month 10 5.11 Submission of the Full Final Report and 1/5/25 report 5.12 Presentation to DPSA management Month 11 25% 5.13 Approval of the Final report by Steering Committee Month 12 5.14 Power-point and audio visual presentation of the results and provision of all datasets, metadata and survey documentation (including interview transcripts) 5.15 Participation in improvement plan workshop